burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.1_lines/lines/README.rst

 1. **DDA (Digital Differential Analyzer)**: Incremental algorithm that steps through one coordinate and calculates the other.
 Simple but requires floating-point arithmetic.

 2. **Bresenham's Line Algorithm**: Integer-only algorithm invented in 1962 by Jack Bresenham for IBM plotters.
-Uses only addition, subtraction, and bit shifts—crucial for early hardware with no floating-point units [Bresenham1965]_.
+Uses only addition, subtraction, and bit shifts crucial for early hardware with no floating-point units [Bresenham1965]_.

 .. admonition:: Did You Know?